HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 Organizations of all sizes and types want their content to be discovered on the web.
 Search engines such as Google and Bing emphasize data discoverability by promoting the use of structured data.
 From an SEO point of view, it is advantageous to present data in an easy to find and parse manner.
 Some of these advantages will be discussed in the [Use Cases](#heading=h.9dgerkhy7i6) and [Key Concepts](#heading=h.sgp4kasx7abv) sections within this chapter.

 Last year's introduction pointed out that “when machines can reliably extract structured data, at scale, we enable new and smarter types of software, systems, services and businesses”.
-This year’s chapter includes sections that explore recently published research on structured data and open source frameworks and tools that assist the generation of high-quality structured data.
+This year’s chapter includes sections that explore recently published research on structured data, open source frameworks and tools that assist the generation of high-quality structured data.

 This year's chapter provides the first year over year comparison of metrics such as the presence of different structured data types as well as the growth of those structured data types, and examines the evolving benefits of using structured data.
 Having a baseline of data from 2021 allows us to gain insights into how the use of structured data has changed over the intervening period and observe interesting trends, for example the growth of TikTok in the period.